Helena Rubinstein Incorporated: Move to New York City, World War I and move back to Paris

-Before the end of her first year in New York City, Rubinstein opened up her first American salon on West 49th Street, in what is now Manhattan.
+Before the end of her first year in New York City, Rubinstein opened up her first American salon on West 49th Street in Manhattan.
 During this time she would begin what was to become a bitter rivalry with Elizabeth Arden and her company, Elizabeth Arden, Inc., that would last for the rest of her life.
 Rubinstein said of her rival, "With her packaging and my product, we could have ruled the world."
 Rubinstein adopted various new ideas of the Jazz Age before hurrying back to Paris after World War I ended.
-With her new ideas, she would always be experimenting for allusive new beauty idea.
-Rubinstein would also use her own image in advertising for her company and brand as she thought is was good for business because it was her carefully constructed image, her style, and her singularity and beauty that women were getting when purchasing her products.
+With her new ideas, she would always be experimenting for an elusive new beauty idea.
+Rubinstein would also use her own image in advertising for her company and brand as she thought it was good for business because it was her carefully constructed image, her style, and her singularity and beauty that women were getting when purchasing her products.
 Beauty treatments and how to demonstrations were becoming very popular at her salons during this time as well, along with the first modern face masks.
 Skin toning and skin cleansing had become an art during this period.

-Going between Europe and the United States, constantly traveling on luxury cruise liners, Rubinstein was able to keep her empire together and was frequently reading the newspapers everyday.
+By frequently traveling between Europe and the United States on luxury cruise liners, Rubinstein was able to keep her empire together, reading the newspapers every day.
 During the beginning of the latter half of the 1920s, the world may have appeared carefree, but Rubinstein felt that something troubling was on the horizon.
-As a result, she sold the American branch of Helena Rubinstein Incorporated to Lehman Brothers for about $8 Million, in cash, in 1928.
-About a year later, in October 1929, the Wall Street crash of 1929 occurred which plummeted the world economy with the company's stock, which at its 1929 high stood at 26 and a quarter, hitting one eighth.
-Rubinstein waited until 1930, before reacquiring the American branch of the company, first by writing to many stockholders and shareholders, who were mostly women, was able to secure their proxy vote, as well as buying any shares that came on the market.
+As a result, she sold the American branch of Helena Rubinstein Incorporated to Lehman Brothers for about $8 million in cash in 1928.
+About a year later, in October 1929, the Wall Street crash of 1929 occurred, in which the world economy plummeted, along with the company's stock, which at its 1929 high had stood at 26 1/4, hitting 1/8.
+Rubinstein waited until 1930 before reacquiring the American branch of the company, by writing to many stockholders and shareholders, who were mostly women, enabling her to secure their proxy vote, as well as by buying any shares that came on the market.
 Then she forced Lehman Brothers to sell the company back to her for her price of about $1–2 Million, cheap when compared to her original selling price of about $8 Million, thus profiting off of the original sale of the company.
 Harvard Business School even did a case study on this episode of both Helena Rubinstein and her company.